Designing Accessible Push Notification Opt-Out Flows

 this.#isProcessing = true;

-// Cancel pending requests on rapid toggle
+// Cancel any in-flight request on rapid toggle

 this.#abortController?.abort();